alex-gutev/live_cells/README.md

 The `store` method is used to create a *store cell* so that the factorial is not recomputed when the cell's `value` is accessed more than once.
 As with the mutable cell `n` the *factorial* cell is created during the first build of the widget, with the same instance returned in all subsequent builds.

+The above example also introduces the [ComputeWidgetExtension.computeWidget] method which is used to create a widget that is dependent on the values of multiple cells.
+Like `computeCell` the cells on which the widget depends are specified in a list and their values are accessed directly by their `value` properties within the widget builder function.

 ## Widgets Library